HTMX and Alpine

 Overview

-HTMX and Alpine are two lightweight JavaScript libraries that work well together to add interactivity to a page without needing to add a ton of custom javascript.
-They work through clever usage of HTML attributes.
+HTMX and Alpine are two lightweight JavaScript libraries that work well together to add interactivity to a page without a lot of custom JavaScript.
+Both are driven primarily by HTML attributes, which keeps most behavior close to the markup it affects.

 Getting Started